 What motivated us to build Oto—the new app for tinnitus that combines CBT, mindfulness therapy, and relaxation therapy.

 Last year, I was sitting in a London pub with my friend—and fellow doctor—George Leidig.
 We were going over some interesting patient cases from the previous week.
 George told me about a man in his early thirties who had recently been diagnosed with tinnitus, which was preventing him from sleeping.
 This had reminded George of the early experience he’d had with his tinnitus when first diagnosed in 2013.

 An invisible problem

 George and I learned a little about tinnitus at medical school, but mostly in the context of underlying ear-related medical conditions.
 Neither of us had ever considered the extent of the problem (over 10% of the UK population have tinnitus) or the huge impact tinnitus can have on people’s lives.
-We knew there wasn’t cure, but assumed effective treatment would have been widely available.
+We knew there wasn’t cure but assumed effective treatment would have been more readily available.

 Over the following weeks, we spent some time researching the issue.
-I reached out to the UK charity RNID, who helped arrange some meetings with people with tinnitus and hearing loss.
-I had never realised the extent of the isolation that these conditions can cause, and I was shocked.
-We’d never covered this at medical school.
+I reached out to the UK charity RNID, who helped arrange some meetings with people with tinnitus.
+I had never realised the extent of the isolation that this condition can cause, and I was shocked.
 One thing that I found particularly frustrating was that invisible conditions (such as hearing loss and tinnitus) just don’t seem to be taken as seriously.

 The current solution for tinnitus